College of Engineering

 Are International students allowed to work?

-Exchange students are not allowed to work in Taiwan because they do not fill the requirements to obtain a work permit.
-If students hold a job without a work permit, they can be fined TWD 30,000 to 150,000.
+Exchange students are not allowed to work in Taiwan because they do not fulfill the work permit requirements.
+Students who hold a job without a work permit can be fined TWD 30,000 to 150,000.
 However, it is acceptable for students to complete an unpaid internship or volunteer work.

 Campus Life Information